1854books/bornatmidnight/README.md

 1. Denyer, Circe.
 “Abstract Ocean Painting.“ Public Domain Pictures.
 2. Hannah-Jones, Nikole, and Renée Watson.
 The 1619 Project: Born on the Water.
 Illustrated by Nikkolas Smith, Kokila, 2021.
+3. Nehru, Jawaharlal.
+“The Quest: The Panorama of India’s Past.”
+The Discovery of India, Oxford University Press, 1946, pp. 49-68.

 ![](beforecolonialrule.jpg)